tbmreza/hh200-docs/docs/index.md

 To motivate hh200, let's mentally execute an HTTP server test scenario three times.
-The test scenario says that a sequence of `POST /login { "username": Person, password }` and `GET /status` always return Person's report.
+The test scenario says that a sequence of `POST /login { "username": Person, password }` and `GET /status` always return Person's status.
 We're also interested in learning the number of parallel users after which the system-under-test starts to respond in >1 second.

+### Alternatives

 !!! abstract "Postman"
     Units of HTTP request are organized in "Collections".
 Unless we're in a team